 5.0 Conclusion

 Fermented Dairy products of West African origin have improved shelf-life and nutritional properties.
-The microbiota responsible for the fermentation in all cases are indigenous, these include LAB, yeast and fungi.
+The microbiota responsible for the fermentation in all cases are indigenous; these include LAB, yeast, and fungi.

-Similar products from different geographical areas undergo different processing methods and some cases varying microflora are associated with the products.
-Some reports have shown that, changes in growth and metabolite profiles of yeast and LAB co-existing are evidence of synergistic growth.
+Similar products from different geographical areas undergo different processing methods, and in some cases, varying microflora are associated with the products.
+Some reports have shown that changes in growth and metabolite profiles of yeast and LAB co-existing are evidence of synergistic growth.

 6.0 Perspectives